 - 3 sprigs rosemary

-- Before starting, cut up cheddar cheese, apples and any other ingredients that need to be bite sized.
+- Cut up cheddar cheese, apples and any other ingredients that need to be bite sized.

 - Place cheddar cheese on one side of the board and goat cheese log on the other side.
 Arrange cheddar cheese in a pile together.